paradigmxyz/reth/book/cli/reth/stage/unwind.md

           Maximum number of inbound requests. default: 30

       --pooled-tx-response-soft-limit <BYTES>
-          Sets the soft limit for the byte size of pooled transactions response.
-Specified at 2 MiB by default.
-This is a spec'd value that should only be set for experimental purposes on a testnet.
+          Experimental, for usage in research.
+Sets the max accumulated byte size of transactions to pack in one response.
+          Spec'd at 2MiB.

           [default: 2097152]

       --pooled-tx-pack-soft-limit <BYTES>
-          Sets the soft limit for the byte size of a single pooled transactions response when packing multiple responses into a single packet for a `GetPooledTransactions` request.
-Specified at 128 Kib by default.
+          Experimental, for usage in research.
+Sets the max accumulated byte size of transactions to request in one request.

+          Since RLPx protocol version 68, the byte size of a transaction is shared as metadata in a transaction announcement (see RLPx specs).
+This allows a node to request a specific size response.

+          By default, nodes request only 128 KiB worth of transactions, but should a peer request more, up to 2 MiB, a node will answer with more than 128 KiB.

+          Default is 128 KiB.

           [default: 131072]